How much does it cost?

 How to get an Object Printed

-- Create a file
+Create a file

-- Download an object file from a site like Thingiverse or Cubehero or use free modeling software like SketchUp, Blender, and Mineways to create designs.
+- Download an object file from a site like Thingiverse or Cubehero or use free modeling software like Tinkercad, SketchUp, Blender, and Mineways to create designs.

-- Submit a print request
+Submit a print request

 - Save your 3D printing file on a USB flash drive.

-- Collect your print
+Collect your print

-- After notification when the print is complete, it will be held at the library for ten days to allow time to collect the print and USB flash drive.
-After ten days both become property of the library.
-PLEASE NOTE: “complete” does not always mean “successful.”
-The library will still notify when the print is done even if it does not come out perfectly.
+- PLEASE NOTE: Print jobs that are “complete” may not always be “successful.”
+The library will still notify you when your print is done even if it does not come out perfectly.
 Re-prints will only be available in the event of machine malfunction.
 Failed prints due to errors within the 3D model will still be charged for materials used.